Graph Dual-stream Convolutional Attention Fusion for Precipitation Nowcasting: Introduction

 \section{Introduction}

 Precipitation nowcasting involves forecasting the forthcoming intensity of rainfall typically on a timescale ranging from minutes to a few hours.
 Nowcasting can help the operations of several weather dependent sectors including energy management, retail, flood, traffic control and emergency services \cite{wilson2010nowcasting}.
 To serve these sectors effectively, the accuracy of nowcasting must extend across a range of spatial and temporal scales.
 Two primary approaches are commonly employed for precipitation nowcasting.
 The first one involves ensemble numerical weather prediction (NWP) systems, which rely on the physical properties of the atmosphere to generate multiple realistic precipitation forecasts.
 However, these methods are not suitable for short-term predictions due to their high computational expense, sensitivity to noise, and dependence on the initial conditions of the event \cite{heye2017precipitation}.
-The second approach is optical flow, a technique for deriving a velocity field from consecutive images.
-This method typically involves two steps: feature tracking and extrapolation \cite{ayzel2019optical}.
-Unlike supervised deep learning approaches, optical flow methods are unsupervised algorithms and often serve as baseline predictions \cite{kumar2020convcast}.
+The second approach is optical flow methods, which derive velocity fields from consecutive images, are typically used as baseline predictions \cite{ayzel2019optical}.
+Despite being unsupervised and computationally efficient, optical flow techniques are limited by their simplistic assumptions and often fail to capture the nonlinear dynamics of precipitation events \cite{kumar2020convcast}.

 In contrast to NWP models, data-driven approaches do not rely on the physical properties of the atmosphere.
 Instead, they utilize historical weather observations to train models capable of mapping input data to target outputs \cite{mehrkanoon2019deep}.
 Among these data-driven models, deep neural network architectures stand out, as they are trained in an end-to-end fashion and possess the ability to extract complex underlying patterns from data by incorporating multiple nonlinear layers.
-Recent advances in deep learning have showcased remarkable progress in the fields of weather element forecasting and related nowcasting tasks \cite{hess2022deep, han2022short, cho2020comparative, trebing2021smaat,fernandez2021broad, yang2022aa, fernandez2022deep}.
+Recent advances in deep learning have showcased remarkable progress in the fields of weather element forecasting and related nowcasting tasks \cite{hess2022deep, han2022short, cho2020comparative, trebing2021smaat,fernandez2021broad, yang2022aa, fernandez2022deep, abdulla2022design, prado2024multivariable, ghimire2022hybrid, zhang2023skilful}.
+Similar approaches have also been successfully applied in fields like environmental risk assessment \cite{benmakhlouf2023landslide} and remote sensing \cite{dibs2023multi, dibs2023fusion}.

 In particular, Convolutional Neural Networks (CNNs) based models have already demonstrated success in addressing the weather forecasting challenge \cite{fukuoka2018wind, trebing2020wind}.
 However, it's worth noting that CNN-based methods typically do not account for the spatial relationships between weather stations.
 In a prior study \cite{mehrkanoon2019deep}, the approach involved transforming historical data into a tensor format (comprising weather stations, weather variables, and time steps), which was subsequently fed into the model, with convolution operations applied across the data volume.
 Consequently, the neighborhood relationships between weather stations were primarily determined by their order in the dataset rather than explicitly considering their spatial proximity.